replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 ### 3b.
 Iterate (on your Docker images)

 As well as being able to iterate on your application YAML, you can also use Studio to iterate on your Docker images.
-This simplifies the development workflow when you need to make changes to your code base to support on-premises deployments.
+This simplifies the development workflow when you need to make changes to your code base to support on-prem deployments.

 To do this, rebuild your Docker images on your Studio server reusing the existing tags.
-Once you restart the application from the on-premises Admin Console (`https://<YOUR SERVER ADDRESS>:8800`) or CLI, your updated images will be used by Replicated.
+Once you restart the application from the on-prem Admin Console (`https://<YOUR SERVER ADDRESS>:8800`) or CLI, your updated images will be used by Replicated.

 ***Note: When iterating on Docker images in Studio, referencing local Docker images using the `latest` tag is not supported.
 Replicated will re-pull any images with the `latest` tag, thus overwriting any changes you are making locally.***